jonc/osboids/README.md

 In addition various config parameters are available to control the flock dynamics

-	flock-size = 100	the number of Boids to flock max-speed = 3		how far each boid can travel per update max-force = 0.25	the maximum acceleration allowed to the current velocity of the boid neighbour-dist = 25	max distance for other boids to be considered in the same flock as us desired-separation = 20 how far away from other boids we would like to stay tolerance = 5		how close to the edges of things can we get without being worried
+	flock-size = 100        ;the number of Boids to flock max-speed = 3           ;how far each boid can travel per update max-force = 0.25        ;the maximum acceleration allowed to the current velocity of the boid neighbour-dist = 25	    ;max distance for other boids to be considered in the same flock as us desired-separation = 20 ;how far away from other boids we would like to stay tolerance = 5		        ;how close to the edges of things can we get without being worried border-size = 5         ;how close to the edge of a region can we get? max-height = 256        ;how high are we allowed to flock

 By default the module will create a flock of plain wooden spheres, however this can be overridden